stefan-hoeck/idris2-ilex/README.md

 printable characters (`dot`) that are also not commas (`&& not ','`) and convert them to a `Cell0` token.
 Please note that `txt` converts a `ByteString`, so we use `toString` to convert it correctly.

+A quick note about the types: `Lexer b Void CSV0` describes a lexer that uses `b` for its token bounds (there are different types of bounds we support; in many cases, we want to keep this abstract), `Void` is the type of custom errors our lexer throws (no custom errors in this case, because `Void` is uninhabited), and `CSV0` is the token type the lexer generates.
+We will later see that this is actually a utility alias for something more versatile.

 ### Additional Cell Types